• Home

 What’s winter joy without a snowman or two?
 Here is a pattern for Mini Snowmen Christmas Ornaments from Living the Craft Life for you to make.

 I love this unique and fun S’more pattern from Crochet Spot.
-It doesn’t specifically say that it is an ornament, but with a little hook, it could easily be one!
+It doesn’t specifically say that it is an ornament, but with a little hook, it could easily be one.
+These would go great with a camping-themed tree.

 Little ones will love this Rudolph the Red Nosed Reindeer ornament from Knots and Thoughts.